 If you want, notice the sounds in your environment without getting caught up with what might be going on – just listen to these noises come and go.

 This breathing meditation replicates what we do when we go ‘phew’ (basically a long exhale) and relax immediately after a tense or stressful moment is over – we naturally tend to breathe more deeply, fully and slowly when we concentrate on our breath, which relaxes us.
+(In target sports, a common technique that is taught is to pull the trigger during the natural respiratory pause at the end of an exhale.)
 Qigong breathing techniques emulate mindful breathing and the cultivation of calmness and composure too.
 Slow and deep breathing is also a way to ‘centre’ oneself and to focus on something that is in the present and something that is within one’s control i.e. one’s breath – taking a few slow and deep breaths is therefore a great technique to use whenever you feel stressed before an exam or competition or whenever you feel like you’re going to boil over with frustration or anger at something or someone.
 Take a few slow and deep breaths to compose yourself before you do or say anything rash.

 Your breath can be your anchor to return to if you ever wander off into thoughts of worrying, repeatedly revisiting plans you’ve already decided upon, repeatedly remembering unhelpful memories, fantasising, being judgemental or anything other than what’s happening in reality and in the present.
 But you can focus on anything really – including your heart rate, emotions, bodily sensations or the temperature – as long as it’s happening in the present and you do so without getting caught up in trying to read into them.

 Offer yourself some appreciation for doing this meditation practice after each session.
 Notice if you feel more energised or relaxed, and take this feeling with you as you continue with your day or go to sleep.